huseyingulec/numerical-computing/README.md

 ***Questions will be added for this subject.***

-### How to contribute this repository?
+### How to add a question to this repository?

+If you could not find the question that you are looking for, you can send the question to the [telegram group](https://t.me/numericalComputing).

+Or, if you are comfortable with using Github, you can directly contribute to the project by following these steps:

-1. Firstly, you can fork this repository into your github.
+1. Firstly, you can fork this repository into your Github.
 2. After making sure that the questions doesn't exist in this repository, you can add your question to the related subject with your explanation.
 3. For the question photo, it needs to be **screenshot**, not taken by a mobile phone camera from a pc/tablet.
-4. After adding, you can commit and send a pull request to this repository.
+4. After adding question and explanation, you can commit and send a pull request to this repository.
-5. Our editors will check your request and prepare for adding to this repository.
+5. Our editors will check your pull request and edit(if needs) for adding to this repository.
 5. Congratulations!
 You have provided an important support to those who will embark on this adventure.
 Your name is now on the contributor list!